 Recommended hotels in Schwabing

 The prices in Schwabing will provide little relief from other central districts, but the unique combo of both quiet quarters and lively action nearby could sway your decision.
-Check out these best hotels in Schwabing…
+Check out these top-rated hotels in Schwabing…

-- Pullman Munich: A sleek modern property steps away from the quiet northern expanses of the Englischer Garten.
+• Pullman Munich: A sleek modern property steps away from the quiet northern expanses of the Englischer Garten.
 The outdoor terrace and “beach” patio are a nice touch for evening relaxation.
-The Nordfriedhof U-Bahn station, a block and a half from the hotel, connects to Marienplatz in Altstadt in just 8 minutes.
+The Nordfriedhof U-Bahn station, a block and a half from the hotel connects to Marienplatz in Altstadt in just 8 minutes.

-- Hotel la Maison: A unique design hotel with a blend of elegance and modernity.
+• Hotel la Maison: A unique design hotel with a blend of elegance and modernity.
 The incredible Englischer Garten is a short 5-minute walk away for the ultimate breather.
 Marienplatz in Altstadt is just a 5-minute transit ride via the closest underground station, Münchner Freiheit.

 Neuhausen-Nymphenburg

+Just far enough to be quiet and just close enough to avoid being inconvenient, Neuhausen-Nymphenburg is a lesser-known corner of Munich among tourists.
 The area’s famous namesake, Nymphenburg Palace, is one of the most important cultural attractions in the city.
 One that, unfortunately, gets ignored because of its further-flung location.

-Staying in Neuhausen-Nymphenburg might save you a couple of Euros on a room, but the real reason is to escape the bustle of central Munich.
+Staying in Neuhausen-Nymphenburg might save you a couple of Euros on your room, but the real reason is to escape the bustle of central Munich.
 Many corners of Neuhausen-Nymphenburg are quiet residential areas where you can experience the city’s tamer side.

 Besides Nymphenburg Palace, the district is also home to the Königlicher Hirschgarten, the largest beer garden in the city, an 8,000-seater set under the shade of chestnut trees beside a deer park.